aadm/geophysical_notes/README.md

 Then I install some additional packages with `pip`:

 ```
-$ pip install bruges lasio segyio mplstereonet welly
+$ pip install bruges lasio segyio
 ```

-Instead of [integrated environments](https://en.wikipedia.org/wiki/Integrated_development_environment) (for example, [Spyder](https://github.com/spyder-ide/spyder)) I simply use a modern (and free!) editor like [Atom](https://atom.io/) to code and write anything (also [my blog](http://aadm.github.io)).
+Instead of [integrated environments](https://en.wikipedia.org/wiki/Integrated_development_environment) (for example, [Spyder](https://github.com/spyder-ide/spyder)) I simply use a modern (and free!) editor like [VSCode](https://code.visualstudio.com/) ([Atom](https://atom.io/) is a good alternative) to code and write.
 However, [JupyterLab](https://github.com/jupyterlab/jupyterlab) gets better everyday and it can already be used to do everything in a browser window (but to me it's still slower than a text editor and a jupyter console window); I like the idea of Juyter Notebooks to distribute commented code and simply as a working tool to make code interact with explanatory text and plots.

 ### using SEG-Y data

-To read and write SEG-Y data in Python you need additional libraries like  [ObsPy](http://obspy.org), [Segpy](https://github.com/sixty-north/segpy) or Statoil's [segyio](https://github.com/Statoil/segyio).
+To read and write SEG-Y data in Python you need additional libraries like  [ObsPy](http://obspy.org), [Segpy](https://github.com/sixty-north/segpy) or Equinor's [segyio](https://github.com/equinor/segyio).

 I have recently tested segyio from Statoil and it has immediately become my preferred choice.
 It is easy to use and fast; it reads a 340 Mb segy in 1 second (while obspy does that in more than 8!):